 Email: jiuyi_xu@mines.edu.

 Qi Yin is a Ph.D. student in Robotics at the Colorado School of Mines.
-She received her Master’s degree in Mechanical Engineering from the University of Pittsburgh and Bachelor’s degree in Mechanical Engineering from Zhengzhou University, China.
+She received her Master’s degree in Mechanical Engineering from the University of Pittsburgh and her Bachelor’s degree in Mechanical Engineering from Zhengzhou University, China.
 Her research interests include robotic control, machine learning, and VR/AR technologies.
 In her free time, she enjoys skiing and swimming, and she has an adorable cat named Bailee.

 Email: qi_yin@mines.edu.